KxSystems/ldap/README.md

 Use the provided dll2lib.bat to convert liblber.dll and libldap.dll (found in the mingw64/bin dir of your msys2 install).

+The batch file dll2lib.bat should be run from a VS command prompt in order to use tools from Visual Studio.

 ```
 dll2lib.bat liblber.dll
 dll2lib.bat libldap.dll